agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

           * When a third-party seller uses Flipkart's platform to sell the same phone for ₹10,000, Flipkart is the **agent**.
 It might earn a 15% commission (₹1,500).
 Flipkart records only ₹1,500 as revenue, not the full ₹10,000.
       * **Implications:** An agent has lower revenue but a much higher profit margin percentage.
 An analyst must understand the mix of principal vs. agent sales to forecast margins correctly.

-  * **CFA Exam Tip:** You must know the 5 steps in the revenue recognition model.
+  * **<mark>EXAM TIP:</mark>:** You must know the 5 steps in the revenue recognition model.
 Questions will test your conceptual understanding, not just rote memorization.
 They might describe a scenario and ask you when revenue should be recognized.

 -----